manosbatsis/vaultaire/docs/core/state-services.md

 and specific to a single `ContractState` type.

-State Services can also decouple you code from `ServiceHub` and `CordaRPCOps` amd help increase code reuse between cordapps and their clients.
+State Services can also decouple you code from `ServiceHub` and `CordaRPCOps` by providing constructors for either, thus helping increase code reuse between cordapps and their clients.

 ## Basic Services